Closing Date: 1 Apr 2021

 ICMS strategic workshops are a new initiative funded through our EPSRC grant.
 Workshops provide a wonderful environment for the concentrated and focussed exchange of ideas and the creation of new communities.
 ICMS has the experience and facilities to help organisers deliver their vision, and this is particularly important in the development of new directions and new areas of collaborative research.
 Novel, high-risk interdisciplinary research.

-These workshops for up to 5 days for 20-50 people to help the mathematical sciences community to engage in cross disciplinary funding opportunities and policy driven initiatives where timing is important.
+These workshops - typically for between 3 and 5 days - for 20-50 people to help the mathematical sciences community to engage in cross-disciplinary funding opportunities and policy-driven initiatives where timing is important.
 These can also be used to provide a rapid response to create communities in emerging areas, particularly where this involves working across disciplines.

 Examples include (but not restricted to):

 - Workshops with strong potential for industrial impact (including public sector).

 - Workshops that address, or include sessions on, the role of the mathematical sciences in the Research Council special themes, including GCRF and the Industrial Strategy Challenge Fund.